YmShan/SDTrack/SDTrack-Event/readme.md

 | VisEvent          |https://pan.baidu.com/s/1TxAHrxap9NFRnPmffgkB6Q?pwd=SDTk (Baidu Netdisk)|
 | FELT          |he data is currently stored on Aliyun Drive and cannot be shared at the moment.
 A download link will be provided shortly.|

 PS:Although I have a Google Drive subscription, the dataset is too large to transfer to Google Drive at the moment.
 I kindly ask researchers outside of China to wait a bit longer while I work on finding a solution.
+If there is any suspicion of copyright infringement, please contact me immediately, and I will apologize and remove the corresponding data.

 You can also choose to continue using our recommended script-based processing method: